Les Menuires Ski Resort Rating

 The pistes close to the centre such as Menuires, Boyes and Reberty are all safe for improving beginners.
 They do get extremely crowded at the end of the day, however.

-Beginners won't need any ski pass at all whilst they are using the free nursery lifts, but as they progress they will need to buy a local Les Menuires pass (which covers St Martin as well).
+Beginners won't need any ski pass at all whilst they are using the free nursery lifts.
+In some years the resort has introduced a low-cost beginners pass that covers the lifts and pistes closest to the resort which are all gentle blues and greens, but as they progress they will need to buy a local Les Menuires pass (which covers St Martin as well).
 There is no need for them to buy a 3 Valleys pass.

 Beginners who need a break from learning to ski should also look at all the other activities you can do Les Menuires, as there is more choice than in some other resorts.